How Many Miles Should a Used Engine Have? The Complete Mileage Guide

 Even low-mileage engines should be avoided if:

-• No compression test results available - Never buy blind
+- No compression test results available - Buying without testing is risky

-• Mismatched VIN specifications - Won't work properly in your vehicle
+- Mismatched VIN specifications - May not work properly in your vehicle

 How We Source Low-Mileage, Quality Engines

-At Used Engines Store, our nationwide network gives us access to premium inventory:
+At Used Engines Store, our nationwide network gives us access to diverse inventory:

 Insurance Total Loss Vehicles

 Many low-mileage engines come from vehicles totaled in accidents where the engine wasn't damaged.
-These often have excellent maintenance records.
+Some have maintenance records available.

 Lease Returns and Repossessions

-Fleet and lease vehicles typically have documented maintenance and moderate highway mileage.
+Fleet and lease vehicles often have documented maintenance and moderate highway mileage.

 Regional Climate Advantages

-We source from regions with favorable climates to avoid rust, corrosion, and extreme weather damage.
+We source from regions with favorable climates to help avoid rust, corrosion, and extreme weather damage.

-Every engine undergoes compression testing and visual inspection regardless of mileage.
+We perform compression testing and visual inspection on our engines.
 We verify condition, not just trust the odometer.

 The Bottom Line: Mileage + Testing + Warranty = Smart Purchase

 Don't make mileage your only consideration.
-The smartest used engine purchase combines:
+A smart used engine purchase typically combines:

 Ready to find a quality used engine with the right mileage for your needs and budget?